 pCloud is in the top 3 of my four picks.
 Their pricing per amount of storage is as competitive as the others, they offer equally good features and even better in some categories.
 They also allow you to pay once for life at a massive discount, which is how I prefer to do things.
 I hate monthly subscriptions, though they do offer those too.

-Below are their main plans shown at the one-time price (they have monthly and annually too), though you can contact them for customized business plans.
+Below are their main plans shown at the one-time price (they have monthly and annually too at insanely low prices), though you can contact them for customized business plans.

 |Price||$175 once||$350 once||$500 once|